InfamyStudio/Lost-Ark-Anti-AFK-Bot/README.md

 - [V2.6](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases/tag/V2.6) (Major Release(Patch))
 - [V2.5](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases/tag/V2.5) (Major Release(Patch))
 - Check [Releases](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases) To See All Old History of V1.0 to V2.4

-## Plans for the future:
-- Wait for feedback of Queue detection and resolve any issues and add more resolution support!
-- Playing around with windows notifications and discord hooks!
-- Possibly turning into a UI based program or offering both!

 ## About:
 - Built this program for a friend and the program currently is fully undetected and ready to go